 STEP ONE: Make sure to check ionized calcium.

 STEP TWO: Double check the patient for obvious disease that might elevate calcium.

 This is also a good time to review the basic lab work where the elevated total calcium was discovered.
 Renal insufficiency/kidney failure is the third most common cause of hypercalcemia.
 Basic blood work should readily pick this up.
-A significantly elevated globulin level also should be evident on basic lab work.
-Elevated globulin levels are a red flag for multiple myeloma, a type of cancer that produces antibodies.
-Serum electrophoresis (a blood test) will be helpful in ruling this in or out if globulin levels are consistent.
+A significantly elevated globulin level, a red flag for multiple myeloma, also should be evident on basic lab work if it is present.
+Multiple myeloma is a type of blood cancer that produces excessive antibodies Serum electrophoresis (another blood test) will be helpful in ruling this in or out if globulin levels are consistent.

 STEP THREE: ACTH STIMULATION TEST FOR ADDISON'S DISEASE (OR AT LEAST A BASELINE CORTISOL LEVEL)

 STEP FOUR: Run a PTH level, and a PTH-rP Level